Rebekah Jones: Removal from COVID-19 team and firing

+Whistleblower complaint

+Jones filed a formal complaint in July 2020 for wrongful termination and misconduct of DOH officials.
+She was granted formal whistleblower protections by the Florida Office of Inspector General in May 2021 while investigation into her claims was ongoing.

-Jones's allegations amounted to disagreements about methodology by which the state evaluated readiness to reopen.
-She opposed the way the state computed test positivity rates which had been previously announced on April 24 and believes that positive results for antibody testing should be included in cumulative case totals, which outside epidemiologists don't recommend as they can skew results.
-She also opposed a state policy on reopening of rural counties, which was permitted under federal guidelines to make low-population areas more resilient to small, containable spikes in cases.
-In emails obtained by Miami Herald, Carina Blackmore assembled a small team including Jones to "to develop new data for a reopening plan" at the end of April 2020.
-When the criteria supplied by the White House showed that highly populated counties were ready to open, but not rural counties, Blackmore suggested lower populations might be held to a different standard to account for natural social distancing.
-Jones alleged that the deputy health secretary, Shamarial Roberson, then ordered Jones to manually change the data to support reopening.
-The subsequent May 4 reopening resulted in a surge in cases, but DeSantis used an external task force, not the DOH, to make recommendations on reopening.
-DeSantis said, "It's not up to the health department to say a 'yes' or a 'no'."
-Jones alleged that the state ordered her to delete positive test results and deaths, and alleged the state was hiding such data to make the pandemic seem less deadly, which was referred to as a conspiracy theory.
+Jones alleged that deputy health secretary Roberson ordered Jones to manually change the data to support reopening.
+While the subsequent May 4 reopening resulted in a surge in cases, DeSantis used an external task force, not the DOH, to make recommendations on reopening.
+The governor said, "It's not up to the health department to say a 'yes' or a 'no'."
+Jones alleged on Twitter that she was ordered to delete positive test results and deaths, and that the state was hiding such data to make the pandemic seem less deadly, which NBC News called a conspiracy theory.
 Discrepancies in death counts from Jones's understanding of the data came from nonresident deaths, which were forwarded to the deceased's home.
 DeSantis was criticized for reopening against the advice of epidemiologists.
-Florida reversed and slowed reopening the following month.